Skip to content

 }

-If your application does not expose an HTTP endpoint, publish an explicit startup signal so Stove can detect readiness:
+If your app does not expose an HTTP endpoint, publish a startup signal so Stove can detect readiness:

 @ApplicationScoped